MmedaraU/study-notes/css-grid.md

 3. Placement of elements with a set row but no column position
 To determine the column position, the algorithm behaves in one of two ways, according to the packing mode.

 * Sparse packing (default)
   The column-start line of our item will be set to the smallest possible line index which ensures that there won't be any overlap between the item's own grid area and the cells already occupied by other items.
   The column-start line also need to be placed past any other item already placed in this row *by* this step.

 * Dense packing
+`grid-auto-flow: row dense;`
 To initiate dense packing, the `grid-auto-flow` is set to `row dense`.
 IN this case. the column-start line is also placed at the smallest index.
 Te difference is that if there is an empty space in a row where the element can fit without any overlap, it will be placed in that position without consideration for the previous item in the sam row with the same position rules.

-4. Determining the number of columns in the implicit grid
+1. Determining the number of columns in the implicit grid

-5. Placement of remaining items
+2. Placement of remaining items
 * Sparse packing (default)
 * Dense packing